vscalcione/vscalcione/README.md

 <h1 align="center">Hi 👋, I'm Vincenzo Scalcione</h1>
 <h3 align="center">A Senior FullStack Developer and Tech Enthusiast😜</h3>

+Professional with about 4 years of software development experience in consulting at most of customers who use in the Public Administration.
+In my range of skills I boast the use of multiple technologies for web development especially in Java, my favorite language for my development activities

 ![Twitter Follow](https://img.shields.io/twitter/follow/vscalcione?label=VincenzoScalci1&logo=twitter&style=for-the-badge)
 ![GitHub followers](https://img.shields.io/github/followers/vscalcione?logo=GitHub&style=for-the-badge)
 <br />